karnagge/codechico/CONTRIBUTING.md

-# Contributing to OpenCode
+# Contributing to CodeChico

-We want to make it easy for you to contribute to OpenCode.
+We want to make it easy for you to contribute to CodeChico.
 Here are the most common type of changes that get merged:

 - Bug fixes
 - Additional LSPs / Formatters